anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

 ## Node JS Service

-In this document, you will find details on how to download and deploy the sample node.js application.
-How authentication is added.
-You will find details on backend APIs and details on code folder structure.
+This document provides instructions on downloading and deploying the sample Node.js application, covering the addition of authentication.
+It also includes information about backend APIs and the code folder structure.

 ## Download and deploy service in Kyma
 Please follow below steps to download and deploy service in Kyma.